nv-minh/BackendEcommerce/README.md

 # Node.js E-Commerce App REST API with MongoDB

-Ecommerce backend built on nodejs and mongodb w/ Typescript that fully adheres to the principles and design patterns such as Dependency Inversion, Inversion of Control, Dependency Injection,...
+Ecommerce backend built on nodejs and mongodb w/ Javascript that fully adheres to the principles and design patterns such as Dependency Inversion, Inversion of Control, Dependency Injection,...

 ## Features